tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 For the `<div>` container, we applied classes `jumbotron` and `p-4`.
 The class `p-4` controls the [spacing](https://getbootstrap.com/docs/4.2/utilities/spacing/) around the jumbotron.
 Try changing the padding to be `p-6` or `p-1` to see what happens!
 You can also control the space of the top, bottom, left and right by specifically setting `pt`, `pb`, `pr` and `pl` instead of just `p`.

 X> ### Site Styling Exercise
 X> Update all other templates so that the page heading is encapsulated within a jumbotron.
-This will make the whole application have a consistent look, something that is crucial for a professionally-designed website.
+This will make the whole application have a consistent look, something crucial for a professionally-designed website.
 X>
 X> Don't forget to update the templates used for the `registration` package!